rr09/My-Portfolio/README.md

 # my-portfolio

-This my first built responsive Portfolio using only HTML & CSS.
+This my first built responsive Portfolio using only HTML5 & CSS3.